 The goal of FMSO is to examine unconsidered and understudied foreign perspectives (i.e. non-American perspectives) related to defense and security issues.
 The selected student will conduct research using unclassified, open source materials, select pertinent foreign-language articles, translate an appropriate excerpt, and then write a commentary on the importance of the topic in understanding the operational environment.
 Some of these findings may be published in Operational Environment Watch (OEW), a monthly e-journal that presents non-American perspectives regarding unique aspects of defense and security issues.
 Among the users of this research are U.S. and foreign universities and organizations, the U.S. Army Training and Doctrine Command (TRADOC), and throughout the U.S. Army and Department of Defense.

 The student will be expected to submit a minimum of one commentary per month.
 This fellowship will be conducted remotely however the student will be asked to attend approximately three meetings per semester on the KU Lawrence campus to discuss the writing process and focus with FMSO staff.
 The successful applicant will receive $1,000 for tuition at KU.
 This amount will be paid directly to Student Account Services at the beginning of the semester.
+If more than one outstanding student applies, the top achieving student will receive the paid fellowship and the other(s) will receive unpaid fellowships.
+All fellows, whether paid or unpaid, will receive the same benefits regarding learning opportunities and access to FMSO staff.
 Upon completion of the fellowship, the student will give a presentation on the submitted commentaries and fellowship experience to faculty and students.
-In addition, the student will receive a formal, official letter of recognition from the FMSO Director, documenting his or her expertise and work experience.
+The student will receive a formal, official letter of recognition from the FMSO Director, documenting his or her expertise and work experience.

 Requirements: KU graduate student or exceptionally well-prepared undergraduate student with deep interest in and knowledge of a specific geographic region; excellent research and writing skills.
-Preferences: Students with foreign language skills and knowledge of Asia Pacific, Northeast Asia or Africa.
-Students with knowledge of the Caribbean, Balkans, Russia, Eurasia, and Central Asia will also be considered.
-Preference will be given to students enrolled in a program through CGIS.
+Preferences: Students with knowledge and foreign language skills of Asia Pacific, Northeast Asia, Africa, the Caribbean, Balkans, Russia, Eurasia, and Central Asia.
+Preference will be given to students enrolled in a program through CGIS or CREES.

 These prestigious national awards, which provide up to $30,000 for graduate study, are given to college juniors for leadership in public service.
 The awards are highly competitive, with only about 60 Truman Scholars named nationwide each year.
 Applicants should be US citizens, be excellent students (strong GPA, typically 3.7 or higher), and have strong records of both public service and leadership.
 The scholarship provides funding and the opportunity to participate in a Truman Scholars Leadership Week and a Summer Institute in Washington, DC Truman Scholarship.
 18 KU students have been named Truman Scholars.
 The most recent was Ashlie Koehn in 2015.
 Contact Dr. Anne Wallen, firstname.lastname@example.org, Truman KU campus representative, to gain access to the application.
 KU may nominate up to four students.